bdrad/Emphysema_Quantification/README.md

 # Emphysema_Quantification
+# Accompanies "Emphysema Quantification and Severity Classification with 3-Dimensional Averaging Kernel and Airways Removal" on medRxiv; DOI: https://doi.org/10.1101/2022.10.31.22281562

 This repository provides a pipeline for accurately quantifying emphysema score from chest CT scans.

 See `requirements.txt` for required packages.